xDae/currency-converter/README.md

 2. At the press of a button, the website will show the converted amount to the user.
 Implement the conversion logic in your app by usign todays exchange rates.

 3. The app has a history component where all the previous transactions are stored and displayed.
-Impement this component.
+Implement this component.

 You have 75 minutes to work on the assignment.
 Please take these hints into consideration: